Selenthios/Selenthios.github.io/_posts/2016-9-27-Looks-Like-It-Works!.md

+---
+layout: post
+title: And So It Begins
+---

-#We are on Our Way!
+# We are on Our Way!

 Well check that out!
 Looks like I got it to work.